Safety

 Q22) Why do older drivers have collisions?
 And how do these contributory factors compare to all car drivers?

-“Driver illness or disability, mental or physical” is the fourth most common contributory factor for older car drivers and eighteenth for all drivers.
-This corresponds to 13.1 per cent of CFs allocated to older car drivers and 2.6 per cent for all drivers.
+“Driver illness or disability, mental or physical” corresponds to 11 per cent of contributory factors allocated to older car drivers but only 2 per cent for all drivers.

 Back to top